Teriparatide: Contraindications

 Teriparatide is contraindicated for those with open epiphyses, metabolic bone diseases, Paget's Disease of bone, bone metastases, history of skeletal malignancies, or prior external beam or implant radiation therapy involving the skeleton.
 In the animal studies and in one human case report, it was found to potentially be associated with developing osteosarcoma in test subjects after over two years of use.

 Adverse effects

 Adverse effects of teriparatide include headache, nausea, dizziness, and limb pain.
 Teriparatide has a theoretical risk of osteosarcoma, which was found in rat studies but not confirmed in humans.
 This may be because, unlike humans, rat bones grow for their entire life.
 The tumors found in the rat studies were located on the end of the bones which grew after the injections began.
 After nine years on the market, there were only two cases of osteosarcoma reported.
-This risk was considered by the FDA as "extremely rare" (1 in 100,000 people) and is only slightly more than the incidence in the population over 60 years old (0.4 in 100,000).
+This risk was considered by the FDA as "extremely rare" (1 in 100,000 people) and is more than twice the incidence in the population over 60 years old (0.4 in 100,000).